-- Ambiguous Disorder: It's not stated what Carla has, but her mother says "She has all the symptoms".
-If it's supposed to be autism, she doesn't act very autistic.
-Nor does she consistently show signs of a particular disorder.
+- Ambiguous Disorder: The name of the disorder Carla has isn't stated, but her mother says "She has all the symptoms".
+If it's supposed to be autism, she doesn't act very much like someone who has it and doesn't seem to consistently behave like anyone who has any particular disorder inhibiting mental ability or social interaction.
 Her school grades are shown to be average, and her disability seems to mostly make her quirky and socially awkward.
-The same goes for Daniel.
-While he has a more difficult time in school, he shows himself capable of holding a part time job.
+The nature of Daniel's disability isn't clear, either; while he has a more difficult time in school, he also demonstrates that he's capable of holding a part time job.

 - Elmer Fudd Syndrome/Porky Pig Pronunciation: Carla and Daniel speak in a mixture of these two ways.
 Daniel in particular has a severe stutter when he's upset.

 - "The Graduate" Homage Shot: Done with Daniel interrupting Carla's sister's wedding in order to profess his love for Carla.
 It's slightly different, in that he appears from the side of the church and slides down a streamer.
 It's also noteworthy that Carla and Daniel, in some scenes throughout the movie, are watching The Graduate on TV.

 - Inspirationally Disabled: It attempts to avoid this trope, but much like Shallow Hal's utter failure at being "fat positive", the movie falls short of showing a developmentally disabled girl's moving out of her parents house and falling in love as anything other than a Narmy "triumph of the human spirit."
 The film basically displays Carla and Daniel desire to get married and move into their own place as cute rather than worthy of respect.